nikboyd/SampleDomain/README.md

 model.
 A key to the notation used in this model diagram can be found in
 <a href="http://educery.com/papers/models/requirements.htm#model.diagram#notation">Appendix A.</a>
-Descriptions of the essential model elements can be found in the linked pages, both through the foregoing textual hyperlinks.
+Descriptions of the essential model elements can be found in the linked pages through the foregoing textual hyperlinks.

 <img src="https://rawgithub.com/nikboyd/sample-domain/master/images/model-overview.svg" align="center" />